The Resilient Science of Flavonoids

 Blood Flow

-Our network of blood vessels are flexible and can expand and contract to meet the demands of exercise just like a gas pedal controls fuel flow to an engine.
+Our network of blood vessels are flexible and can expand and contract to meet the demands of exercise just like a gas pedal controls fuel flow to a car's engine.
 As we age, the flexibility of this system decreases, gradually restricting our ability to throttle up blood flow when needed.
 Exercise helps maintain and even increase the functionality of our cardiovascular system.

 Epicatechin has been demonstrated to stimulate Nitric Oxide production, a signaling molecule that plays a key role in telling our blood vessels when to expand and increase blood flow to muscles.